JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/visualization.rst

                        --fieldname T --layer 64

-If working with a system that has X-forwarding or on a local system, the optional argument :code:`--showfig` can be applied.
+If working with a system that has X-forwarding or on a local system, the optional argument :code:`--showfig=true` can be applied.
 This will display the figure after saving it.

 Note that the above program requires Cartopy, Matplotlib, Click, and netCDF4 Python packages.